littlelanguages/ll/README.md

 To run the scripts, you will need to install Deno.
 You can find instructions for installing Deno [here](https://deno.land/#installation).
-Once you have Deno installed, you can run the scripts with the following command:
+Once you have Deno installed, run the scripts with the following command:

 ```bash
 deno run --allow-all --reload https://raw.githubusercontent.com/littlelanguages/ll/main/setup.ts